SpeedCurve-Metrics/lux.js/docs/spa-improvements.md

 Adding more methods to the `LUX` API is a middle-ground kind of solution that gives implementers more control but does not significantly reduce complexity.

+Both solutions require updates to the inline snippet.
+If customers try to use the new `LUX` methods with the old snippet, there is a risk of JavaScript errors and app crashes.

 We should aspire to completely automate SPA implementations, possibly with the help of Chromium's soft navigation work, but mostly aiming for a generic cross-browser solution.
 This would be a large undertaking and require a lot of testing and validation with customers.

 ## The problem (high level)